What is the Gastric Sleeve Surgery?

 Obesity: Is Gastric Sleeve Surgery an Option For You?

-You’ll need to consult with your GP for a referral, then with a select Bariatric Surgeon Specialist to know for certain if this surgery will suit your needs.
+You’ll need to consult with your General Practitioner for a referral, then with a select Bariatric Surgeon Specialist to know for certain if this surgery will suit your needs.
 You’ll have needed to first attempt nearly every other non-surgical approach before you choose surgery.
 That’s because surgery is serious, and there are side effects and potential risks to consider before you consent to either a gastric sleeve or other weight-loss surgery.

 Weight loss pattern over a year